calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 Nowe we can transfer this directory that is in our home directory from the Prod-Web server using the command `scp -r playerone@dev-web:/home/playerone/html`.
 We use the -r because we are not transferring a single file but an entire directory.

-Once we have this file transferred, we can then go to the <source> /etc/httpd/httpd.conf </source> and under the Modules section we can include the following:
+~~ Once we have this file transferred, we can then go to the <source> /etc/httpd/httpd.conf </source> and under the Modules section we can include the following:
-`LoadModule php5_module modules/libphp5.so`
+`LoadModule php5_module modules/libphp5.so` ~~

+Install PHP using `sudo yum install PHP` on <strong> Prod-Web </strong> Server

 Under DirectoryIndex in the same file we will add <source> index.php </source> next to <source> index.html>